After over two decades running Britain’s largest independent film festival, I have certainly seen my share of networking faux pas.

 Networking drinks is a great and fun way to meet new people, but you need to establish a relationship first before you start ramming your projects down others’ throats.

-Faux Pas 3 – Not delivering the promise
+Netorking Faux Pas 3 – Not delivering the promise

 Many times I have seen my networking partners slip up on this one.

-Typically at Cannes, you will be invitied to a social on the beach or on top of one of the hotels.
+Typically at Cannes, you will be invited to a social on the beach or on top of one of the hotels.
 You might even be duped into thinking it is a private party of some description.
 When you arrive you are confronted by a politician or other dignitary standing in front of a flipchart, megaphone in hand doing the frantic sales talk trying to drum up business.
 I generally squirm like mad at these, and if I am near the door try to leave.

 You can never mislead your partners or your network.
-For that matter you can’t mislead anyone.
+For that matter, you can’t mislead anyone.
 It destroys trust – the one essential building block of any relationship

 These faux pas are essentially about developing good interpersonal communication skills.
 Treat all your contacts, both new and old, with professionalism.

 Respond to new contacts quickly.
 Treat your new clients as you would an established client or collaborator.

 Be very upfront and tell everyone what it is you need, and what you expect in return.
 Use networking opportunities as a place to start to build meaningful relationships, and which builds your credibility.